-These ten men were desperate for healing.
-Leprosy was such an awful infectious disease that men who had it were desperate for healing.
-And they knew they had only once chance to get Jesus' attention, it was just as he even entered the village.
-This is, in fact, where the infected would have lived—outside the village.
-Yet they know that Jesus has the supernatural power to help them, and so they cry out to him, begging for him to help.
+Leprosy was such a mysterious deadly disease that men who contracted it longed for healing.
+And these ten knew they had only one hope—get to Jesus, get his attention, and get healing.
+So all ten were perched right outside the city gates.
+This is where the infected would have lived—outside the village.
+Yet the word has spread, and they know that Jesus has the supernatural power to help them.
+And so they cry out to him, begging for him to help.

-What's fascinating is Jesus’ response!
-He directs them to go to the priests.
-This is what someone with leprosy, or a similar disease, would do after they had been healed.
-They would go to a priest in order to get approval to reenter society and be declared physically and spiritually clean.
-Jesus, however, tells them to go before this has happened.
+What's fascinating is Jesus’ response.
+He directs them to the local priests.
+This is what someone with leprosy, or a similar disease, would do post-healing.
+They would go to a priest to be declared physically and spiritually clean and gain approval to reenter society.
+Jesus, however, tells them to go pre-healing.
 The men, to their credit, go.
-And in their going, (an act of faith) they are healed.
+And in their going, which is an act of faith, all ten men are healed.

-Often when we are in need, confused, hurting, or at a loss for direction, we ask God to resolve, remove, reconcile, or reverse the situation.
-We ruminate on it trying to strategically devise a way out.
-But often God just want us to do the next right thing.
-He just wants us to take one more step, and then another, and so on.
+Often when we are in need, we ask God to resolve, remove, reconcile, or reverse our situations.
+We try to devise a way out.
+But often, God wants us to do the next right thing.
+He wants us to take one more step, and then another, and so on.
 And while the step may seem odd, it is usually in the action that we see God doing wonderous things.

 Do you want to see something spectacular today?
-If so, just do the next right thing.
-Take action in obedience, and when you see God do something miraculous turn back to give him thanks.
+If so, do the next right thing.
+Take action in obedience, and when you see God do something miraculous, turn back to give him thanks.

 Your Call To Act (C.T.A.) today is: